markusressel/KodeEditor/README.md

     [etc.]
 ```

+### Language Autodetection

-Currently there is no auto detection for the language used in a document so you have to manage this yourself and call the `setSyntaxHighlighter` method when appropriate.
+Currently there is no auto detection for the language used in a document.
+You have to manage the syntax highlighter yourself and call the `setSyntaxHighlighter` method when appropriate.

-#### Integrated syntax highlighters
+### Integrated syntax highlighters

 This library includes a small set of highlighters for you to use right away without spending time to think about the right code highlighting.
 Here you can find a list of those items: